-3 We engage with affected and potentially affected stakeholders to ensure that our approach and focus are valid.
+We engage with affected and potentially affected stakeholders to ensure that our approach and focus are valid.

 We engage with potentially affected people and/or their representatives on a regular basis to identify any needs for updating our priorities, policies, and practices.
 This includes, for example, visiting local communities; consulting with communities prior to any planned actions, such as harvesting operations; organising "open house" events at our units; consulting stakeholders when updating documents that affect them; and having an open dialogue with labour unions.
-In addition, our employees can voice their views on the company's performance as an employer through our annual employee survey.
+Furthermore, our employees have the opportunity to express their perspectives on the company's performance as an employer through our annual employee survey.

-1 The International Bill of Rights consists of the Universal Declaration of Human Rights; the International Covenant on Economic, Social and Cultural Rights; and the International Covenant on Civil and Political Rights.
-2 Including but not limited to the Indigenous and Tribal Peoples Convention (C169); the Convention on the Elimination of Discrimination Against Women (CEDAW), Convention on the Rights of the Child (UNCRC), the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (CRMW).
+&lt;sup>1The International Bill of Rights consists of the Universal Declaration of Human Rights; the International Covenant on Economic, Social and Cultural Rights; and the International Covenant on Civil and Political Rights.

+Including but not limited to the Indigenous and Tribal Peoples Convention (C169); the Convention on the Elimination of Discrimination Against Women (CEDAW), Convention on the Rights of the Child (UNCRC), the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (CRIMW).

-4 We remedy situations where our activities have caused or contributed to an adverse human rights impact and engage with affected stakeholders in finding the best solutions.
+We remedy situations where our activities have caused or contributed to an adverse human rights impact and engage with affected stakeholders in finding the best solutions.
 We do not obstruct the access of affected stakeholders to other remedy initiatives.